SamSaffron/graphite_docker/README.md

 - `2004`: the carbon-cache pickle receiver
 - `7002`: the carbon-cache query port (used by the web interface)

-With this image, you can get up and running with graphite by simply running:

-    docker run -d nickstenning/graphite

-If you already have services running on the host on one or more of these ports, you may wish to allow docker to assign random ports on the host.
-You can do this easily by running:

-    docker run -p 80 -p 2003 -p 2004 -p 7002 -d nickstenning/graphite

 You can log into the administrative interface of graphite-web (a Django application) with the username `admin` and password `admin`.
 These passwords can